 Also, though the cookie was invented in 1934, many historians assumed its name was reminiscent of the first Afghan war, which led to racist and culturally defensive debates.
 Regardless of the arguments, this sweet includes cornflake, flour, sugar, butter, and cocoa.

 It’s also coated with chocolate icing and topped with a piece of walnut.
-Since there’s no leavening or rising agent, the texture is denser and quite heavy compared with the regular cookies.
+Since there’s no leavening or rising agent, the texture is denser and quite heavy compared with regular cookies.
 It’s best to enjoy these confectioneries with a cup of hot coffee or tea.

 17. Pineapple Lumps